Cerebral arterial air embolism: I. Is there benefit in beginning HBO treatment at 6 bar? | Canada Hyperbarics Skip to main content

 Canadian Relevance

-This study covers arterial gas embolism, a condition recognized by Health Canada for hyperbaric oxygen therapy.
+This study covers arterial gas embolism, a condition recognised by Health Canada for hyperbaric oxygen therapy.
 No direct Canadian connection identified beyond this.

 Study Limitations